Cleeng/mediastore-sdk/README.md

 <PlanDetails />
 ```

-#### PaymentInfo
+#### <a id="payment-info-header"></a>PaymentInfo

 PaymentInfo is a component that contains all information about customer payments.
-Customer will be able to see or change his payment methods and check all transactions that took plase in the past.
+A customer will be able to:

+- see or change his/her payment methods, and
+- check all transactions that took place in the past.

 Usage: